MArhamAA1422/b6-learning/react/basics.md

 - `onChange={setName("name")}`, setName("name") runs immediately during render, not on change, so we can use `{(anySyntheticEventHere) => setName('name')}`
 - **useState** is called only once (first render), so, state initialization is one time, then update with **setState**
 - **useState(fn())** is bad, as in render the function will be called (but the return value won't be used), instead pass the ref, like **useState(fn)**

+## Generalized type ReactTS
+- children
+  - `React.ReactNode`, a union of all the possible types that can be passed as children in JSX
+  - `React.ReactElement`, only JSX elements and not JavaScript primitives like strings
+- css style: `React.CSSProperties`